Torres Strait Finfish Fishery

 The key objectives of the TSFF management plan are to acknowledge and protect the traditional way of life of Traditional Inhabitants, including their rights in relation to traditional fishing for finfish, and to conserve resources in a way that minimises the impact on the marine environment.
 Optimising economic viability of the fishery is one objective, but, unlike fisheries solely managed by the Australian Government, targeting maximum economic yield is not a key focus.
 The quota leasing arrangements in the fishery provide a means to meet the objectives under the Torres Strait Treaty to promote economic development and employment for Traditional Inhabitants (TSFMAC 2012).

 Leasing revenue is intended to provide investment funding to build the capacity of Traditional Inhabitant fishing industries.
-In 2014–15, $4,000 in grant payments were disbursed, leaving the Finfish Quota Trust account with a closing balance of $1.1 million at the end of the financial year (TSRA 2015).
-In 2015–16, $1,000 in grant payments were disbursed, leaving the Finfish Quota Trust account with a closing balance of $1.3 million at the end of the financial year and $1.5 million at the end of 2016–17 financial year (TSRA 2016, 2017).
-TSFF grants provided to Torres Strait Islander communities have helped them to purchase equipment, such as portable freezers, outboards, dinghies and other fishing gear; this is likely to have positively affected profitability for the TIB Sector (AFMA, 2015, pers. comm.).
+In 2015–16, $1,000 in grant payments were disbursed, leaving the Finfish Quota Trust account with a closing balance of $1.3 million at the end of the financial year.
+No grant payments were made in 2016–17, leaving a closing balance of $1.5 million at the end of the 2016–17 financial year (TSRA 2016, 2017).
+In 2017–18, no grant payments were made again, closing the Finfish Quota Trust account with $1.7 million (TSRA 2018).

 16.4 Environmental status